 Eccentrics and Research

 The first thing to point out is that several studies have shown that eccentric-only training causes more muscle growth than concentric-only training (5,9,11,16).
 However, we see something curious in the vast majority of studies that show greater growth during eccentric-only training: most protocols use more resistance during eccentric-only training!
 Why is this?
 A muscle can produce anywhere from 25-50% more force during the eccentric portion of a lift compared to the concentric (1).
 Researchers take this information and apply greater loads to eccentric-only training to account for this difference, seeing as how, say, 80% of an eccentric 1RM would be a much greater load than 80% of a concentric 1RM.

 We know that mechanical tension is the primary driver of muscle growth (20).
-The amount of tension a fiber experiences is equal to the force it is producing – which is equal and opposite to the weight it is lifting.
+The amount of tension a fiber experiences is equal to the force it is producing – which is mostly dependent on muscle activation and contraction speed – both of which are influenced by weight.
 Therefore, studies using greater weights during eccentric-only protocols compared to concentric-only are simply inducing more mechanical tension on the muscle during the eccentric than the concentric – which will obviously lead to greater growth!

 When studies examine the same load between eccentric and concentric contractions, there’s no difference in muscle growth (2,6,12,13,14).
 If we take away the increase in mechanical tension seen in the other studies, eccentrics no longer have an advantage to induce greater growth.